 Failure by priests to stand for Marriage is one of the greatest threats to Marriage today.
 It is worse than same sex unions or political agendas.
 Priests are men who sometimes throw in the towel as quickly as many husbands – and wives too.

-Hearing this priest celebrate (might be too strong a word, but it’s close) divorce further isolated me.
+Hearing this priest celebrate (might be too strong a word, but it’s close) divorce further isolated me from the group and from the Church.

 Marian Consecration & Spiritual Attack: